-Join us for the inaugural Colorado Summit on Inclusive Teen Athletics and Activities on Tuesday, September 8, 2020!
+Join us for the inaugural Colorado Summit on Inclusive Teen Athletics and Activities!

 This event is built on YCD’s model of bringing together students and teachers from public and private, large and small, urban and rural schools to build community, spark dialogue, and initiate positive change in Colorado’s schools and communities.
 The Summit will focus exclusively on topics of interest to student athletes, coaches, and extracurricular program participants, and how to make these sports and programs more inclusive across the state.